incepter/react-async-states/packages/docs/docs/api/5-use-selector.md

   or a function that will receive the keys being hoisted in the provider (should return a string or an array of strings).
 - `selector`: will receive as many parameters (the async state state value) as the count of resulting keys.
 - `areEqual`: This function receives the previous and current selected value, then re-renders only if the previous and current value are not equal.
-- `initialValue`: The desired initial value if the selected value is falsy.

 Notes:
 - The selector subscribes to all desired async states, and runs whenever they notify it by recalculating the selected value.